 Greg & Lisa Smith Global Leadership Scholars

-Greg and Lisa Smith Global Leadership Scholars (GLS) is the Haslam College of Business’ official honors program.
-It promotes the development of international and intercultural awareness, leadership, and personal and professional growth.
-Through honors classes, seminars in leadership training, international experiences and extracurricular activities, Greg and Lisa Smith GLS students work with faculty to develop the skills necessary to become future international business leaders.
+The Greg and Lisa Smith Global Leadership Scholars (Smith GLS) is the Haslam College of Business’ official honors program.
+It promotes the development of international and intercultural awareness, leadership and personal and professional growth.
+Through honors classes, seminars in leadership training, international experiences and extracurricular activities, Smith GLS students work with faculty to develop the skills necessary to become future international business leaders.

-The application process for the Class of 2021 is now open.
-Students will be notified of admission prior to the end of the semester and formally begin the program in fall of the sophomore year.
+The application for the Class of 2022 is now closed.
+Applicants will be notified of mid-March for interviews and early May for admission after final grades are posted.
+Students will formally begin the program in the fall of their second year.

-Admission into Greg and Lisa Smith GLS provides scholarship awards contingent on continued participation in the program and academic performance, including but not limited to maintenance of a minimum 3.25 GPA.
-If for any reason students decide to withdraw from the program or are dismissed from the program, their Greg and Lisa Smith GLS scholarship awards may be rescinded.
-Furthermore, the Greg and Lisa Smith GLS program reserves the right to request repayment of the awards.
+Admission into Smith GLS provides scholarship awards contingent on continued participation in the program and academic performance, including but not limited to maintenance of a minimum 3.25 GPA.
+If for any reason students decide to withdraw from the program or are dismissed from the program, their Smith GLS scholarship awards may be rescinded.
+The Smith GLS program reserves the right to request repayment of the awards.

 - UT grade point average